MicrosoftDocs/win32/desktop-src/direct3d12/vrs.md

 ## Specifying shading rate
 For flexibility in applications, there are a variety of mechanisms provided to control the shading rate.
 Different mechanisms are available depending on the hardware feature tier.

-### Pipeline state
+### Command list
 This is the simplest mechanism for setting the shading rate.
 It's available on all tiers.

-Your application can specify a subsampling level in the command buffer.
+Your application can specify a coarse pixel size using the [**ID3D12GraphicsCommandList5::RSSetShadingRate** method](/windows/desktop/api/d3d12/nf-d3d12-id3d12graphicscommandlist5-rssetshadingrate).
 That API takes a single enum argument.
 The API provides an overall control of the level of quality for rendering&mdash;the ability to set the shading rate on a per-draw basis.

 Values for this state are expressed through the [**D3D12_SHADING_RATE**](/windows/desktop/api/d3d12/ne-d3d12-d3d12_shading_rate) enumeration.